studio-thgie/phd.thgie.ch/output/game_science/choose_your_own_adventures_in_source_code.md

     must happen in as in idle state.  */
 ```

 I will cross a threshold here briefly, all scientificality aside.
-This comment is close to a poem and I get reminded of the DeCSS haiku, where a software for removing copyright protection from DVDs was rewritten as a series of haikus [^LINK 1].
+This comment is close to a poem and I get reminded of the DeCSS haiku, where a software for removing copyright protection from DVDs was rewritten as a series of haikus [LINK 1].

 ## III.
 Discussion
 The intent for this exploration was twofold – figuring out what kind of text source code is and using it as the epistemological lense to research a project and its contextuality.